owncloud/ocis/docs/architecture/protocol-changes.md

 ### New /dav/spaces/{spaceid} endpoint with spaceid and a relative path

 The ocDAV service is responsible for translating ownCloud flavoured WebDAV into CS3 API calls.

+**General view**

 A PROPFIND finds its way to a storage provider like this:

 {{<mermaid class="text-center">}}
 %%{init: {"sequence": { "showSequenceNumbers":true, "messageFontFamily":"courier", "messageFontWeight":"normal", "messageFontSize":"11"}}}%%